-- 1. Take a 10 ml syringe with 9 ml of normal saline - Into this syringe, draw up 1 ml of Epi 10,000 (cardiac amp contains Epinephrine 100 mcg/ml) - 3.
-Now you have 10 mL's of Epinephrine (10 mcg/ml) Dose: 0.2-1 ml every 1-5 minutes (2-10 mcg)
+- 1. Take a 10 ml syringe with 9 ml of normal saline - 2.
+Into this syringe, draw up 1 ml of Epi 10,000\\

+\\(cardiac amp contains Epinephrine 100 mcg/ml) - 3.
+Now you have 10 mL's of Epinephrine (10 mcg/ml) \\\Dose: 0.2-1 ml every 1-5 minutes (2-10 mcg)

-May use Epi with Norepinephrine for additional BP support
+\May use Epi with Norepinephrine for additional BP support

-- Recommended Exam: Mental Status, Skin, Heart, Lungs, Abdomen, Back, Extremities, Neuro - Hypotension can be defined as a systolic blood pressure of less than 90 or MAP <70.
-This is not always reliable and should be interpreted in context and patients typical BP if known. - Shock may be present with a normal blood pressure initially. - Shock often is present with normal vital signs and may develop insidiously.
-Tachycardia may be the only manifestation. - Consider all possible causes of shock and treat per appropriate protocol. - Hypovolemic Shock;
+- Recommended Exam: Mental Status, Skin, Heart, Lungs, Abdomen, Back, Extremities, Neuro - Hypotension is defined as a systolic blood pressure less than 90.
+This is not always reliable and should be interpreted in context and consider patient's typical BP if known. - Shock may be present with a normal blood pressure initially or even elevated blood pressure. - Shock is often present with normal vital signs and may develop insidiously.
+Tachycardia may be the first and only sign. - Consider all possible causes of shock and treat per appropriate protocol. - Hypovolemic Shock: